Joe A. Rector

 Joe A. Rector (August 12, 1935 – August 19, 2012) was born in Muskogee, Oklahoma.
 He is a part of the Cherokee ancestry.
-He lived in Muskogee and Tulsa, Oklahoma for most of his life, until he retired.
+He lived in Muskogee and Tulsa, Oklahoma for most of his life, until his retirement.
 Afterwards, he moved to Destin, Florida, to live near his children until the time of his death in 2012.

 Rector started to draw when he was about 5, and he would later become an artist after finding his passion for art.

 His first drawings were done by looking at comic book characters and drawing them.
-As a teenage artist, he began to study all forms and styles of artwork on his own.
-Everything from commercial art and signs to fine art of various types, western art being his favorite.
+As a teenage artist, he began to study all forms and styles of artwork on his own, ranging from commercial art and signs to various types of fine art.
+Western art became his favourite.